Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 There was a lot of space for drugs.

-Only the pilots' chairs remained.
+Only the pilot's chairs remained.

-Now that's a smuggler stream plane.
+Now that's a smuggless dream plane.

-I imagine a really big-ass cavity in the back of the plane somehow.
+in the back of the plane

 I think one of them may have broken.